nasa/oceandata-notebooks/CODE_OF_CONDUCT.md

 - Testing your changes before requesting reviews
 - Detecting and following exisiting patterns and coding-style
 - Making focussed, modularized contributions
+- Including your name and email in the "Author" field of commits.

 ### Using Artificial Intelligence (AI)

-- Responsibly using productivity tools to avoide the waste of natural resources
+- Responsibly using productivity tools to conserve natural resources
-- Acknowledging AI involvement in all relvant commit messages with "Co-authored-by"
+- Acknowledging AI involvement in all relevant commit messages with "Co-authored-by"

 ## Restricted Behaviors